sebastianbergmann/phpunit/README.markdown

 * Implemented TRAC-1027: Declare a decent return-type in `PHPUnit_Framework_TestCase::getMock()`.
 * Fixed TRAC-1013: `Undefined index: _ENV` running supplied tests.
 * Fixed TRAC-1016: Usage of `{}` to access string offsets is deprecated.
+* Fixed TRAC-1021: Depending on a test that uses a data provider does not work.

 PHPUnit 3.4.11
 --------------